web-archive-group/ELXN42-Article/elxn42.md

 On August 3, 2015, the team initiated both a Search API and Stream API collection with twarc using the hashtag #elxn42.
 Data collection ceased on November 5, 2015, the day after Justin Trudeau was sworn in as the 42nd Prime Minister of Canada.
 We collected for a total of 102 days, 13 hours and 50 minutes.

 To analyze the data set, we took advantage of a number of command line tools, utilities that are available within twarc, twarc-report, and `jq`.
-In accordance with the [Twitter Developer Agreement & Policy](https://dev.twitter.com/overview/terms/agreement-and-policy), we made the tweet IDs and other derivative data available in a data repository.
+In accordance with the [Twitter Developer Agreement & Policy](https://dev.twitter.com/overview/terms/agreement-and-policy), and after ethical deliberations discussed below, we made the tweet IDs and other derivative data available in a data repository.
 This allows other people to use our dataset, cite our dataset, and enhance their own research projects by drawing on #elxn42 tweets.

 Our analytics included: